The View page displays a submission's general information and data. Watch video

 Students will apply to the MBA program during their first professional year to join the Dual Pharm.D/MBA program.
 The GRE is required.

-Located in Morgantown, "one of the most livable small towns in America," West Virginia University (WVU) School of Pharmacy offers students the opportunity to earn the Pharm.D. degree in a small class environment.
-State of the art classroom, library, laboratory, including a dedicated pharmacy skills center, and simulation center facilities are part of a multi-disciplinary health sciences center, including the fields of medicine, dentistry, nursing, and public health.
-The The campus also includes a 400+ bed tertiary care hospital, level-I trauma center, a 150 bed state of the art newly opened children's hospital, a cancer research and treatment center, psychiatric hospital, rehabilitation hospital, regional eye center, a neurosciences center and a biomedical research facility.
+Located in Morgantown, "one of the most livable small towns in America," West Virginia University (WVU) School of Pharmacy offers students the opportunity to earn the Pharm.D. degree in a small class environment with a student to faculty ratio of 6 to 1 with experiential education opportunities across the united states and in selected foreign countries where students have the opportunity to learn pharmacy from a global health perspective.
+State of the art classrooms, library, laboratory, including a dedicated pharmacy skills center, and simulation center facilities are part of a multi-disciplinary health sciences center, including the fields of medicine, dentistry, nursing, and public health where students learn a team based interdisciplinary approach to health care.
+The campus also includes a 400+ bed tertiary care hospital, level-I trauma center, a 150 bed state of the art newly opened children's hospital, a cancer research and treatment center, psychiatric hospital, rehabilitation hospital, regional eye center, a neurosciences center and a biomedical research facility.
 Our graduates typically surpass the national passage rate on the NAPLEX exam and enter a wide variety of pharmacy related career paths.
 In addition, many graduates are admitted into nationally recognized post-graduate studies.
 The School's placement rate of graduates into post graduate residencies is far above the national average.
 Alumni, located in nearly all 50 states and several foreign countries, include recognized leaders in business, academic and professional arenas.
 Prospective students may visit the School's website to learn more about some of our noted alumni.

 GPA and Credit Hour Criteria

 WVU's admissions policies include a holistic review of all candidates; therefore, GPA is not the only quantitative or qualitative credential that is considered in choosing acceptable candidates.
-While we have no GPA requirement, our admissions committee looks for academic promise within a candidates application.
-Academic promise is evaluated in multiple ways, including on time progression, academic rigor, demonstrated scientific knowledge necessary for the PharmD program, academic resilience in the ability to overcome previous obstacles, and letters of recommendation supporting a candidates ability to succeed in a professional program.
+While we have a minimum GPA requirement, our admissions committee looks for academic promise within a candidate's application.
+Academic promise is evaluated in multiple ways, including on time progression, academic rigor, demonstrated scientific knowledge necessary for the PharmD program, academic resilience in the ability to overcome previous obstacles, and letters of recommendation supporting a candidate's ability to succeed in a professional program.

 |Course Subject||Course Title||Semester Hours (Min)||Quarter Hours (Min)|